zevv/duc/README.md

 2. http://cairographics.org/
 3. http://www.pango.org/

-Duc use the GNU Autoconf system for compiling if you do not have a pre-built package.
+Duc uses the GNU Autoconf system for compiling if you do not have a pre-built package.

 Building and installing on Debian or Ubuntu: